 - Almond milk

-My preference is soy, as it is typically creamy and thicker than nut milks, and it is more neutral in taste than coconut.
-Oat and nut milks will generally have a thinner consistency and will have a more yellow/less creamy appearance.
-Canned coconut milk will have the creamiest and thickest consistency, but it does have a distinctive flavour.
-I would not recommend using coconut milk from a carton though as it is too watery.
+My preference is soy, as it is typically creamy and thicker than nut milk, and it is more neutral in taste than coconut.
+Oat and nut milk will generally have a thinner consistency and a more yellow/less creamy appearance.
+Canned coconut milk will have the creamiest and thickest consistency, but it does have a distinctive flavor.
+I would not recommend using coconut milk from a carton, though, as it is too watery.

-As a guide, I would say try the milk that you like best for regular consumption and see how it turns out.
-You might like it on the first go, or you may need to experiment with another milk that you wouldn’t normally use for everyday consumption.
-The good thing is that this recipe doesn’t take much effort, and is inexpensive, so why not try a few variations until you find your perfect option 🙂
+As a guide, try the milk you like best for regular consumption and see how it turns out.
+You might like it on the first go or need to experiment with another milk you wouldn’t usually use for everyday consumption.
+The good thing is that this recipe doesn’t take much effort and is inexpensive, so why not try a few variations until you find your perfect option 🙂

 Expert Tips for the Perfect Vegan Sweetened Condensed Milk